I love creating games, apps, and other entertainment – particularly for kids and families.

 Imagine then how lucky I feel that I get to do this for a living, helping brands like FOX Entertainment, McDonald's, Capri Sun, Moshi Monsters, and Microsoft.

-I've gotten a unique perspective; first through the advertising agency lens as Senior Art Director at Fuel Youth, then through the mobile games lens as Senior UI Designer at Funzio, Inc. (bought by GREE International), and now as Art Director and Lead of UI/UX at kids' entertainment company Mind Candy.
+I've gotten a unique perspective; through the advertising agency lens as Creative Director and Senior Art Director at Fuel Youth, through the mobile games lens as Senior UI Designer at Funzio, Inc. (bought by GREE International), and as Art Director and Lead of UI/UX at kids' entertainment company Mind Candy.

 My work has appeared in top-grossing mobile and console games, websites with over 90 million registered users, billboards in Times Square, magazine covers, and cereal boxes.